Does the Prosperity Gospel Seek God or Money?

 Besides any verses listed before, these passages seem to highlight teachers who had preached similar messages during the days of the early church:

-- 1 Timothy 6:5, 9-11, these verses highlight men who see Christianity as a way to gain riches.
+These verses highlight men who see Christianity as a way to gain riches.
 They use those same temptations to woo other Christians into the prosperity gospel trap.
 The verses also mention that many had wandered away from the faith because of these teachings.

-- 1 Timothy 3:3 warns against being a lover of money; the opposite of what the prosperity gospel promotes.
+This verse warns against being a lover of money; the opposite of what the prosperity gospel promotes.

 Why does discernment regarding the prosperity gospel matter?